IVSoftware/automotive-shop/readme.md

         .
     }

 This demonstrates that the model is smart enough to maintain the relative values in a consistent internal state regardless of which property changes.
 Then, synchronizing the changes to the UI is a simple matter of binding controls like `CheckBox` and `TextBox` to properties in the model that have been set up to be *bindable*.

-For example, the `OilChange` property is just a bool:
+For example, the `OilChange` property is just a bool and making it bindable simply means firing an event when its value changes:

     partial class AutoShopModel
     {